Jonathan Dimond : Associate Artist

-Jonathan Dimond has seen composition as an essential element of his musical development from a young age, where he formed and led ensembles whose goal was to create and perform contemporary music that incorporated jazz, improvisation and composition in an original manner.
-His performances and recordings with the Brisbane-based ensembles Artisans Workshop, Loops, and Contemporary Focus illustrate this focus, for which Dimond wrote extensively.
+Jonathan Dimond has seen composition as an essential element of his musical development from a young age.
+He formed and led ensembles whose goal was to create and perform contemporary music that incorporated jazz, improvisation and composition in an original manner.
+His performances and recordings with the Brisbane-based ensembles Artisans Workshop, Loops, and Contemporary Focus, for which Dimond wrote extensively, illustrate this focus.

 Since undertaking formal studies in North Indian classical music in 1993, Dimond's compositions have been influenced by raga, and the rhythmic cycles and devices associated with both North and South Indian classical music.

-His formal musical education includes: a PhD in Composition (in progress, University of Queensland); Master of Music (2006) and Post Graduate Diploma of Music (1995) from the New England Conservatory, USA; Bachelor of Music from the Queensland Conservatorium, Griffith University (1992); Graduate Diploma of Vocational Education and Training Practice (2010) and Certificate IV in Training and Assessment Teaching (2007) from the Box Hill Institute.
+His formal musical education includes: PhD in Composition (University of Queensland, 2019); Master of Music (2006) and Post Graduate Diploma of Music (1995) from the New England Conservatory, USA; Bachelor of Music from the Queensland Conservatorium, Griffith University (1992); Graduate Diploma of Vocational Education and Training Practice (2010) and Certificate IV in Training and Assessment Teaching (2007) from Box Hill Institute.

-An important facet of Dimond's work is in the area of education, being involved in University music education since 1996.
+An important facet of Dimond's work is in the area of education, through his involvement in University music education since 1996.
 Dimond is currently senior lecturer and head of program at Melbourne Polytechnic, where he runs the Bachelor of Music degree.
-He also ran the Bachelor of Music (Jazz) at the Queensland Conservatorium, Griffith University from 1997 prior to returning to the USA in 2002.
+He also ran the Bachelor of Music (Jazz) at the Queensland Conservatorium, Griffith University, from 1997 prior to returning to the USA in 2002.